Ananias Laico: Professional career

 Laico's response to the political upheavals in the Philippines and the occupation of the country by the United States at the end of the nineteenth century was ambivalent - and typical of the ilustrado elite, of which he was part.
 He served in the Filipino army during the Philippine War of Independence in the late 1890s and evidently never gave up its ideals.
 As late as February 1930, he and his older brother Francisco attended the First Independence Congress in Manila.

 However, like other members of his social class, Ananias Laico accepted the new rulers; indeed, he flourished professionally under the American colonial administration.
 Following family tradition, he served as Magdalena's mayor (renamed presidente municipal) in 1901, at the youthful age of 24.
 By 1906, he was one of two teachers at the Central School in Magdalena, the other being his American supervisor.
 Later, he became the school principal.

 His ambition then turned to law.
 He was admitted to the Philippine Bar on October 12, 1912, and practiced as a lawyer and notary (notario publico) in Magdalena.

 Laico ran in the elections for the Philippine House of Representatives in June 1925, after a friend convinced him to enter national politics during a train trip from Magdalena to Manila.
 He narrowly won over the incumbent assemblyman for the Second District of Laguna, Aurelio Palileo, 4913 votes to 4565.
 Laico served as assemblyman in the 7th Philippine Legislature, a member of the Consolidado faction of the ruling Nacionalista Party.
 From this position, he earned the title 'Honorable.'
 He ran in the next election, in 1928, but lost to Arsenio Bonifacio.

 In the 1930s, Laico held the office of provincial sheriff of Laguna.
 One of his cases, Jose H. Guevarra v.
 Ananias Laico, et al., reached the Supreme Court of the Philippines in 1937 and became a legal precedent used by lawyers in the Philippines.
 It involved the eviction of a tenant by a landlord.

 Death

-Ananias Laico died on January 9, 1939, in Magdalena, a few weeks before his 62nd birthday.
+Ananias Laico died on January 9, 1939, in Magdalena, at age 61.
 His cause of death was nephritis acidosis, a form of inflammation of the kidneys, though he also suffered from hypertension.
 His spouse Rosario survived him; she died on July 14, 1952.
 Laico was originally buried in the Catholic Parish Cemetery in Magdalena, however his remains (along with his wife's) were later transferred to the Manila South Cemetery.